JamesAGarcia/certification-use-cases/README.md

   * Ticket Creation Form: Make a ticket creation form that populates fields based on the chosen ticket type.

   * Kanban Board: Create an administrative kanban board for managing tickets (e.g., [React Beautiful DnD](https://github.com/atlassian/react-beautiful-dnd)).

+  * Application Tabs: Create a form that has tabs and a progress bar for people filling out a distributor application.